vuejs/vue-element/README.md

 	* Hot Module Replacement for seamless developer experience (Vue 2.x+)
 	* lazy-loading - you can download component after it's attached to document.
 Useful for e.g. UI library authors.
 Check demo for example
 	* detecting if detached callback is not invoked due to opening vue-element in modal - element is then detached and attached to DOM again.
 It would be undesirable to destroy it immediately
+* **Custom Elements v1** - compatible with latest specification.
+Vue-element will use native implementation if supported

-Check demos site to see features in action.
+Check demos site to see it in action.

 ## Example
-`Vue-element()` usage is the same as `Vue.component()` - you pass in exactly the same options as if you are defining a Vue component.

 For additional examples and detailed description check the demos page.

 ###### Custom Element HTML